kroesche/emiata-video/README.md

 lines are added to the panel.
 A message is added to the panel indicating end of log.

-**TODO** future feature is to use a command line option to specify the log file time offset.

 ### Primary Video

 The primary video comes from a video camera such as a GoPro, and includes